cognitedata/reveal/react-components/src/architecture/concrete/course/README.md

 ## Multi selection

 Normally in other application you can expand or turn off selection with the control key.
 This should also work well in this framework.
-You will need to do some minor adjustments in the `PointTool` code, for instance check the `event.ctrlKey` in the `onClick` method .
+You will need to do some minor adjustments in the `PointTool` code, for instance check the `event.ctrlKey` in the `onClick` method.
 The panel is implemented so it shows the last selected regardless of how many object you have selected.

 You must also use the `BaseEditTool.getAllSelected` instead of the `BaseEditTool.getSelected`.